Sleep Apnea – Melbourne, FL

 Many people dismiss snoring as a minor nuisance.
 Aside from causing rifts in relationships, snoring can also indicate a sleep-breathing disorder known as sleep apnea.
 The result of blocked airways, sleep apnea depletes the body of needed oxygen and creates many potentially dangerous side effects.
-Patients with sleep apnea may be at a greater risk for heart disease, stroke, and premature death.
+Patients with sleep apnea may be at a greater risk for heart disease, stroke, and premature death in addition to symptoms like drowsiness and unproductivity.
 Fortunately, treatment for sleep apnea and snoring is often simple and straightforward.

 Snoring and sleep apnea result when soft tissues, including the tongue, soft palate, and throat tissues, block the passage of air.
 Noisy vibrations result as the air forces its way through the narrowed passageways.
 Patients with sleep apnea actually stop breathing several times – even hundreds of times – throughout the night.
 These lapses in breath are punctuated with fits of wakefulness, which prevent the body from receiving the deep sleep required to function properly.